gfranko/jqfactory/README.md

  - Supports jQuery prototype namespacing and event namespacing
  - Includes an elegant, promises-based, solution for plugins that rely on asynchronous behavior on initialization
  - AMD support
- - Implements a simple inheritance paradigm that allows you to reuse methods/properties from other jqfactory plugins using mixins and prototypal inheritance to reuse jqfactory common methods
+ - Implements a simple prototypal inheritance paradigm that allows you to reuse methods/properties from objects and jqfactory itself
- - Saves all instance properties with the jQuery `data()` method to easily construct a public API
+ - Saves all instances within the jQuery `data()` method and allows you to call plugin methods by passing a string to the plugin method to easily construct a public API
  - Provides over 10 public/private convenience methods/properties that are useful for plugin development
- - Supports automatic event binding/delegation and event removal
+ - Supports easy event binding/delegation (similar to Backbone.js views) and event removal
  - Prevents multiple plugin initializations per element
  - Provides a jQuery plugin pseudo selector to query for all DOM elements that have called the plugin